jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 ---
 <br>

-### Write a function for a *POST* request through NoCodeAPI.
+### Write a function for a *POST* request through [NoCodeAPI](https://nocodeapi.com/).
+I have been using NoCodeAPI since beginning of 2021 for prototyping, or in making really fast MVP's.
+I find it great for this task, teh free tier is generous and the breadth of access to tools is large and expanding all the time.

-Get an airtable base up and running with the same columns from your model export, make sure the column headings are correct; case & datatype-sensitive!
-In my case I am only syncing 'name' & 'number' columns all others are done in airtable (we will cover more of this in later posts).
+Establish an airtable base with the same columns from your model export, make sure the column headings are correct; case & datatype-sensitive!
+In my case I am only pulling 'name' & 'number' from Revit, all other columns here are for general airtable stuff (we will cover more of this in later posts).

 ![image](airtable_rooms.png)